-The allowance for loan losses is principally the total specific reserves for loans designated impaired (and therefore deemed collateral dependent) and general reserves.
-The increase in payment defaults is the primary cause of the increase in impaired loans as shown in the detail of delinquent loans and loans designated impaired below.
+The allowance for loan losses is principally the total specific reserves for loans designated impaired (and therefore deemed collateral dependent).
+The increase in payment defaults is the primary cause of the level of impaired loans as shown in the detail of delinquent loans and loans designated impaired below.